Mother and Child Scheme: The scheme

-Browne explained his approach to the Dáil by saying:

-I might say that my question to their Lordships was: Is this contrary to Catholic moral teaching?
-The reply, as you all know, was that it is contrary to Catholic social teaching.
-I was not aware — the Taoiseach can verify this — until I had asked each member of the Cabinet separately what he proposed to do, what he had been given to understand by Dr. McQuaid when that decision was taken.
-He then told us that that morning he had been informed by Dr. McQuaid that Catholic social teaching and Catholic moral teaching were one and the same thing.
+Browne controversially issued to the newspapers the full correspondence between himself, his cabinet colleagues, and members of the hierarchy on the issue, an act without precedent in Irish political history to that point.
+On 12 April 1951, The Irish Times published the correspondence on its front page.
+The paper's editorial, written by its Scottish-born Protestant editor RM Smyllie, concluded: "The most serious revelation, however, is that the Roman Catholic Church would seem to be the effective Government of this country."
+During the subsequent Dáil debate, Tánaiste and Labour Party leader William Norton claimed that had the matter been handled with greater tact and forbearance, the crisis need not have arisen.

 Aftermath

 The following month a general election was called and in June 1951 a new government was formed as a result.

 A derivative of the scheme was implemented subsequently by the Fianna Fáil government which returned to power as a result of the general election.
 This achieved legislative effect in the 1953 Health Act; this and later legislation that created the Voluntary Health Insurance Board in 1957.
 Although a single-payer system emerged in Ireland, the 1957 Act ended immediate attempts to implement a National Health Service-style healthcare model.
 Thus the private and public systems existing side-by-side, later reinforced by the 1970 Health Act, which changed healthcare from the responsibility of the county to a smaller number of regional health boards.
 The transfer of responsibility from local authority to state led to the introduction of the Unmarried Mother's Allowance in 1973, the first direct State payment to assist an unmarried woman to rear her child in the community.